Big Little Idea Contest

 - Application proposals must include an overview of the Idea, a timeline for completion, and an estimated budget.

-- If an idea has a design element, contestants need to submit a sketch of their design with their application to be approved by the City of Brighton's Public Information Office.
+- If an idea has a design element, contestants need to submit a sketch or artwork of their original design with their application to be approved by the City of Brighton's Public Information Office.

 - Prize money must be used for materials, supplies, fabrication and services related to completing the project where a receipt may be submitted.
 Money cannot be used for project member services.